Golden Fried Eggplants

 Storage

-Fried eggplants should be prepared shortly before serving, as they lose their crispness when cooled.
+Fried eggplants should be prepared just before serving, as they lose their crispness when cooled.
 If there are leftovers, you can store them in the refrigerator for a couple of days.

 Tips and Variations

-With this same method, you can also fry zucchini, artichokes, or zucchini flowers.
+You can also fry zucchini, artichokes, or zucchini flowers using this same method.

 Author image